 - History of photography, Beaumont Newhall (Ed .
 Gustavo Gili)

-From rudimentary techniques in image recording to the birth of the illustrated press and the advent of colour, it is a definitive, must-read chronicle of the evolution of photography which reveals that instead of just expressing absolute realities, photography instead gives us the ability to interpret the world through the lens.
+It is a definitive, must-read history of the development of photography, spanning from early methods of image recording to the invention of the illustrated press and the introduction of colour.
+It reveals that rather than merely expressing absolute realities, photography allows us to interpret the world through the lens.

 - A Constructed View.
 The Architectural Photography of Julius Shulman, of Joseph Rosa (published by Rizzoli).

-Julius Shulman is the father of architectural photography.
-This is an essential handbook that provides a comprehensive overview of the photographic-architectural milieu in which we operate.
-The book shows Shulman’s photographic history and leaves glimpses of the changes in the author’s life course, including his move to the countryside at a young age and his discovery of skyscrapers.
-It is the step-by-step story of a pioneer with an oeuvre seasoned by critics, who accuse him of detracting from the quality of some of his projects by dressing scenes in a certain artificial light.
+It provides a thorough overview of the photographic-architectural milieu in which we operate.
+Shulman, who is regarded as the father of the genre, is profiled through his photographic history in the book.
+There are also hints at the author’s changing life trajectory, including his early move to the country and his discovery of skyscrapers.
+It narrates the step-by-step journey of a pioneer whose body of work has come under scrutiny from critics who claim that by artificially lighting some scenes, he has compromised the quality of some of his projects.
 Another reference work is Julius Shulman: The Last Decade, by Thomas Schirmbock (published by Kehrer Verlag).

-- The Digital Photography Workflow Handbook, by Juergen Gulbins and Uwe Steinmueller (published by Rockynook)
+- The Digital Photography Workflow Handbook: From Import to Output, by Juergen Gulbins and Uwe Steinmueller (published by Rockynook)